By Eric Vandenbroeck and co-workers

 Scripture and the Yellow Court refer to these juices using terms

-Jade Sap (yujiang), Jade Blossom (yuying), Jade Pond (yuchi),
+Mysterious Pearl (xuanzhu), Jade Sap (yujiang), Jade Blossom (yuying),

-suggest that in providing superior nourishment to the adept and his inner gods,
+These terms suggest that in providing superior nourishment to the adept and his

-the salivary juices perform a function analogous to the one that the elixirs,
+inner gods, the salivary juices perform a function analogous to the one that

-the adept nourishes himself and his gods not through the ingestion of external
+begin: the adept nourishes himself and his gods not through the ingestion

-substances, but through components of his own inner body; he finds the vital
+of external substances, but through components of his own inner body; he finds

-ingredients within himself, and their ingestion takes place internally.
+the vital ingredients within himself, and their ingestion takes place

 Similar dual

-methods of the Central Scripture.
-Although offering nourishment to the
+feature of the methods of the Central Scripture.
+Although offering

 The highest god is

-within the heart of human beings.
-At dawn and at midday, on the jiawu and the bingwu
+resides within the heart of human beings.
+At dawn and at midday, on the jiawu

-days, always call him and say:"Old Man of
+and the bingwu days, always call him and say:"Old Man of the

-the Dao of long life of the Divine Elixir of the Great One!"
-(Laozi zhongjing, sec.
-25)
+Dao of long life of the Divine Elixir of the Great One!"
+(Laozi

 In an invocation